iv-mexx/git-releaselog/README.md

 These [keywords](#markup) can be used in commit messages.

 As an example, check out [the changelog for this repo][releaselog] which is automatically generated using this tool.
+Furthermore, the git release messages are also generated with this tool, see [this release](https://github.com/iv-mexx/git-releaselog/releases/tag/0.7.0) for example.

 ## Installation